temporalio/sdk-python/README.md

 from temporalio.worker import Worker from temporalio import activity

 @activity.defn
 async def say_hello_activity(name: str) -> str:
     return f"Hello, {name}!"

 async def main(stop_event: asyncio.Event):
     # Create client connected to server at the given address
     client = await Client.connect("http://localhost:7233", namespace="my-namespace")

     # Run the worker until the event is set
     worker = Worker(client, task_queue="my-task-queue", activities=[say_hello_activity])
     async with worker:
         await stop_event.wait()
 ```

 Some things to note about the above code:

-* This creates/uses the same client that is used for starting workflows
+- This creates/uses the same client that is used for starting workflows
-* The `say_hello_activity` is `async` which is the recommended activity type (see "Types of Activities" below)
+- The `say_hello_activity` is `async` which is the recommended activity type (see "Types of Activities" below)
-* The created worker only runs activities, not workflows
+- The created worker only runs activities, not workflows
-* Activities are passed as a mapping with the key as a string activity name and the value as a callable
+- Activities are passed as a mapping with the key as a string activity name and the value as a callable
-* While this example accepts a stop event and uses `async with`, `run()` and `shutdown()` may be used instead
+- While this example accepts a stop event and uses `async with`, `run()` and `shutdown()` may be used instead
-* Workers can have many more options not shown here (e.g. data converters and interceptors)
+- Workers can have many more options not shown here (for example, data converters and interceptors)
-* A custom name for the activity can be set with a decorator argument, e.g. `@activity.defn(name="my activity")`
+- A custom name for the activity can be set with a decorator argument, for example, `@activity.defn(name="my activity")`

 #### Types of Activities